MartinEllegard/MartinEllegard/README.md

 # About
-- Software Engineer in Trondheim
+- Software Engineer in Brisbain
 - Working fulltime with (.NET/Rust) and geospatial data
 - Works way to much on devops
 - Spending a lot of time getting into rust